 There are dozens of GCMs in the IPCC CMIP-5 ensemble.
-Were the science "settled", wouldn't there be one model which produced a single projection of the temperature effects of a given CO2 emissions path over time?
+Were the science "settled", wouldn't there be one model which produced a single projection of the temperature effects of a given $CO_2$ emissions path over time?
 The existence of this number of models establishes the degree of uncertainty in the science.
 These models have been "tweaked" to fit the "adjusted" data over the past period, then extended into the future, as "tweaked".
-This process currently models scenarios which average about twice the warming shown in the actual "adjusted" temperature record to date.
-Based on the expanding divergence of the models from "adjusted" temperatures, by 2020 the modeled anomalies would be four times the "adjusted" anomalies.
+This process currently models scenarios which average about twice the warming shown in the actual "adjusted" temperature anomaly record to date.
+Based on the expanding divergence of the models from "adjusted" temperature anomalies, by 2020 the modeled anomalies would be four times the "adjusted" anomalies.

-The models are driven by: the rate of increase of atmospheric CO_2 concentration; the assumed climate sensitivity to increasing CO_2 concentrations; and, estimates of various forcings, including water vapor and clouds.
+The models are driven by: the rate of increase of atmospheric $CO_2$ concentration; the assumed climate sensitivity to increasing $CO_2$ concentrations; and, estimates of various feedbacks, including water vapor and clouds.
 The models essentially ignore: changes in the constantly changing output of the sun; ocean oscillations; ocean currents; winds; the water cycle; and, galactic cosmic rays.

 The CMIP-5 models did not predict or project the recent 18+ year "hiatus" in the global nearsurface temperature anomalies.
-Some argue that there has been no "hiatus", despite the 65+ published explanations of the "hiatus" which have been offered by members of the climate science community.
+Some argue that there has been no "hiatus", despite the 65+ published explanations of the "hiatus" which have been offered by members of the consensed climate science community.
 A recent study by the National Center for Environmental Information (NCEI) suggests that there has been no "hiatus", based on "adjustments" to the sea surface temperature collected by purpose-built temperature measuring stations to make them more consistent with the sea surface temperature record compiled by seagoing ships using various techniques.
 NCEI has resisted congressional requests for information related to the conduct and publication of this study.
+However, the results of this study have been superseded by an even more recent reanalysis by other NCEI researchers.